-Let us switch gear to face verification.
-Now, the input to your system will be a trial, i.e., a pair of face images that may or may not belong to the same person.
+Now let us switch gears to face verification.
+The input to your system will now be a trial, i.e., a pair of face images that may or may not belong to the same person.
 Given a trial, your goal is to output a numeric score that quantifies how similar the faces in the two images are.
-A higher score indicates higher confidence that faces in the two images are of the same person.
+A higher score indicates a higher confidence about whether the faces in the two images are of the same person.